Spool Welding Robot SWR

-The SWR is equipped with the NovEye™ software which can display the weld to the operator as it progresses and records a video from each weld for analysis and future production improvements.
+The SWR is equipped with a welding vision system which can display the weld to the operator as it progresses and records a video from each weld for analysis and future production improvements.

 Yes, the SWR has the ability to switch between weld modes without shutting off the arc.

 The standard SWR process is GMAW with solid wire.
 The solid wire has moderate levels of silica (not heavy slag).
 This silica is burnt by the arc as the arc goes over it.
 Operators can see this throughout the weld process using the welding vision system.

 The SWR can easily be integrated to work with different positioners including Team Industries, LJ, Profax, and Preston Eastin.
 Our team can verify if we can integrate with your specific positioner, brand, make and model.

 The robot has the ability to integrate with 2 to 5 positioners in a layout determined by you.
 The picture on the left shows some of the possibilities with 2, 3, 4 and 5 positioners.

 Integrated positioners that are not being used for welding with SWR, can be rolled via foot pedals and used for pipe preparation, tacking, grinding.